Find Certified Nursing Assistant Programs in Kansas

 The Kansas Department of Health and Environment requires a minimum of 90 hours of state-approved training for CNA certification.
 These hours are divided into 60 hours of classroom instruction and 30 hours of clinical instruction.
 Fulfilling these training hours is crucial to ensure that CNAs possess the necessary knowledge and skills to provide excellent care to patients.

 Failure to meet the required training hours will result in ineligibility for CNA certification in Kansas.
-It’s essential for students to invest the necessary time and effort into completing their training to guarantee their success in the healthcare field.
+Students need to invest the necessary time and effort into completing their training to guarantee their success in the healthcare field.

 State Exam